 Hindsight is always 20/20 but in the run-up to the crash, there really were no glaring signals of severe economic weakness.
 Instead, news headlines created nervousness, risky borrowing fueled panic and the Federal Reserve’s interest rate hike caused an economic slowdown at exactly the wrong moment.
 While we like to think that consumer protections and lessons learned will insulate us from another crash, we also know that black swan events can always happen.

 So if markets crashed tomorrow, how could investors protect their assets?
 One option is to make sure that your portfolio has a sufficient allocation to bonds or bond like instruments such as certificate of deposits.
 With fixed income instruments such as these, your principal is protected while you earn a fixed rate of interest.
 The key insight is to make sure your portfolio is sufficiently diversified away from the risk of a stock market crash.

 For many, a crash would also lead to an increased focus on maximizing Social Security benefits.
-There are many strategies to do so, but we suggest as a first step using an online calculator to estimate income and test out different scenarios.
+There are many strategies to do so, but we suggest as a first step using an online Social Security benefits calculator to test out different scenarios.